Documentation

 network_optimized_weights

-• Note that GRNsight is designed to visualize “small-scale” or “medium-scale” gene regulatory networks, not the entire gene regulatory network for an organism.
-Currently, it is recommended that you upload networks with no more than 35 unique genes or 70 edges.
+• Note that GRNsight is designed to visualize “small-scale” gene regulatory or protein-protein interaction networks, not the entire gene network for an organism.
+Currently, it is recommended that you upload networks with no more than 35 unique genes/proteins or 70 edges.
 If you upload a network with 50 nodes or 100 edges or more, you will receive a warning and the network graph will still display.
 If you attempt to upload a network of 75 or more nodes or 100 or more edges, the graph will not display.

 • Follow these instructions to download and format a regulation matrix from the YEASTRACT database for use with GRNsight.